 Dyersburg 911 (located in northwest Tennessee) handles dispatch operations for Dyersburg Regional EMS (6 ALS units), Dyersburg police Department (62 full-time commissioned officers), and the Dyersburg Fire Department (3 stations, 55 full-time firefighters), as well as calls to the City of Dyersburg’s 311 non-emergency number.

-Prior to transitioning to PowerPhone’s Total Response call-handling solution, Dyersburg 911 felt constrained by their current vendor’s call-handling system and sought a flexible solution that empowered their staff to combine all available resources with their common sense to best assist callers.
+Prior to transitioning to PowerPhone’s Total Response call-handling solution, Dyersburg 911 felt constrained by their current vendor’s call-handling system and sought a flexible solution that empowered their staff to combine all available resources with their training, experience and common sense to best assist callers.

 Director Mark Grant explained the feeling of constraint from their vendor’s system: